otrv4/libotr-ng/STRUCTURE.md

 2. Internal

-Functions that will be used by other compilation units in libotrv4, but not outside of libotrv4, should be marked with the INTERNAL marker on both declaration and definition.
+Functions that will be used by other compilation units in libotr-ng, but not outside of libotr-ng, should be marked with the INTERNAL marker on both declaration and definition.

 3. API